YizeZhang/Net_Diff/README.md

 2019/06/20
-   1. Change PCO value of BDS-3 B3 frequency
+   1. Change PCO value of BDS GEO satellites when using new antenna file

    2. Fix bug in reading RINEX 2 observation file